felixmulder/felixmulder.github.io/talks/types-working-for-you/src/main/tut/talk.md

 # Game over, OO.
 Right?

-# What about the downsides?
+## What about the downsides?
+• Downsides here

 ## What if you could negate those downsides?
 • Smarter inference